 The race to a sustainable future is not one we can afford to lose

-In the latest report from the Capgemini Research Institute – Powering sustainability: Why energy and utilities companies need to view sustainability as an opportunity – we surveyed 600 executives and interviewed 10 industry experts to understand their approach towards sustainability, its benefits, challenges, and leading practices.
-We wanted to understand how organisations that are driving the sustainability agenda are reaping the rewards, where they are falling behind, and what they can do to pick up the pace.
+In the latest report from the Capgemini Research Institute – Powering sustainability: Why energy and utility companies need to act now and help save the planet – we surveyed 600 executives and interviewed 10 industry experts to understand their approach towards sustainability, its benefits, challenges, and leading practices.
+We wanted to understand how organizations that are driving the sustainability agenda are reaping the rewards, where they are falling behind, and what they can do to pick up the pace.

-We found that many organisations are already realising benefits from sustainability, and increasingly viewing it as an opportunity.
+We found that many organizations are already realizing benefits from sustainability, and increasingly viewing it as an opportunity.
 In fact, 64% have increased their revenues thanks to sustainable operations.
-That said, a worryingly large contingent is falling behind – for instance, a mere 6% of these organisations are on track to meet Paris Agreement goals.
+That said, a worryingly large contingent is falling behind – for instance, a mere 6% of these organizations are on track to meet Paris Agreement goals.

 For more information on sustainability in energy & utilities, download the report.